 Get Really Off The Beaten Track In Nakhchivan Autonomous Republic

 Nakhchivan is a peculiar anomaly of world geography, history and politics.
 This autonomous area is an exclave, completely separated from the majority of Azerbaijan by Armenia.
-That makes it very difficult to travel to, as Azerbaijan and Armenia have long lasting disputes which have kept their borders closed for decades.
+That makes it very difficult to travel to, as Azerbaijan and Armenia have long lasting disputes, which have kept their borders closed for decades.
 The only way in to Nakhchivan is to fly.
 An even less attractive option is to take the really long way around through Iran and Turkey.

 Azerbaijan is a country that has only recently started opening up to tourism, and Nakhchivan is a region that is even further behind than the rest of the country.
 Few foreigners visit Nakhchivan, but those who do will be rewarded with an authentic Azerbaijani experience unlike anywhere else.